jfriedly/foreign-currency/README.rst

 It occupied approximately the same area as modern-day Kenya.

 I wasn't able to find actual information about the currency subdivisions of British Kenya, but modern Kenya uses a shilling that breaks down into 100 cents, so I'm reusing that.

+Egypt
+'''''
+The years on the Egyptian coins that I have are a bit cryptic, but I apparently deciphered them at one point.
+The gold-colored 1 milliemes coin that I have is from 1966, and the silver colored one is from 1972.

 France
 ''''''